Guide to Laws for Taxpayers in the United States

 What happens if I don’t pay my taxes or I don’t report all my income?

-You could be charged with a felony for tax evasion, with a fine of up to $100,000 and up to 5 years in prison!2IRC Sec 7201 So, maybe don’t do that.
+If you intentionally fail to pay your taxes or fail to report your income, you could be charged with a felony for tax evasion, with a fine of up to $100,000 and up to 5 years in prison!2IRC Sec 7201 So, maybe don’t do that.

 Am I allowed to refuse to pay taxes in protest if I don’t like where the money is going or I don’t believe in being taxed?